 Now play this backward.

-Finally, play Backwards and Forward, one after another.
+Finally, play backward and forward, one after another.

 One thing which is very important when playing scales is using the right finger to play every note.
 Here is a link that explains piano scales in-depth with guidelines to use the right finger every time.

 Play this for a while until your hands are comfortable with it.
 Now that you are comfortable with this, go back to the scales guide above and try out every other scale.

 Week 3 & 4 – Practising Rhythm

 How poor would music sound if there was no rhythm?
 Rhythm is extremely important to playing the piano or any other instrument.
 Rhythm simply means the speed at which you play the song.
 It should always remain at a consistent speed throughout.

 To improve our rhythm, we are going to practice all the scales again.